Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     }
     ```

     If necessary, you can also remove commands from the command list.
-After you remove command and you no longer use it, destroy the command handle with `vc_cmd_destroy()` function:
+After you remove command and you no longer use it, destroy the command handle with `vc_cmd_destroy()`:

     ```c
     void